-This Amazon S3 Service Level Agreement (“SLA”) is a policy governing the use of Amazon Simple Storage Service (“Amazon S3”) under the terms of the Amazon Web Services Customer Agreement (the “AWS Agreement”) between Amazon Web Services, Inc. (“AWS”, “us” or “we”) and users of AWS’ services (“you”).
+This Amazon S3 Service Level Agreement (“SLA”) is a policy governing the use of Amazon Simple Storage Service (“Amazon S3”) under the terms of the Amazon Web Services Customer Agreement (the “AWS Agreement”) between Amazon Web Services, Inc. and its affiliates (“AWS”, “us” or “we”) and users of AWS’ services (“you”).
 This SLA applies separately to each account using Amazon S3.
 Unless otherwise provided herein, this SLA is subject to the terms of the AWS Agreement and capitalized terms will have the meaning specified in the AWS Agreement.
 We reserve the right to change the terms of this SLA in accordance with the AWS Agreement.

 AWS will use commercially reasonable efforts to make Amazon S3 available with a Monthly Uptime Percentage (defined below) of at least 99.9% during any monthly billing cycle (the “Service Commitment”).
 In the event Amazon S3 does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

 - “Error Rate” means: (i) the total number of internal server errors returned by Amazon S3 as error status “InternalError” or “ServiceUnavailable” divided by (ii) the total number of requests during that five minute period.
 We will calculate the Error Rate for each Amazon S3 account as a percentage for each five minute period in the monthly billing cycle.
 The calculation of the number of internal server errors will not include errors that arise directly or indirectly as a result of any of the Amazon S3 SLA Exclusions (as defined below).

 - “Monthly Uptime Percentage” is calculated by subtracting from 100% the average of the Error Rates from each five minute period in the monthly billing cycle.